yjmark/Remote-sensing/week01/lab.md

 5. **Cloud Cover Analysis**

+   - Merge the tiles spatially to create a single image per time step: `ds_merged = xr.concat(datasets, dim="time")`.
    - Calculate the **average, minimum, maximum, and standard deviation** of per-pixel cloud cover across all images.
-   - Merge the images spatially:
-     `ds_merged = xr.concat(datasets, dim="time")`.
-   - Create a median composite of all images across time.
+   - Create a single composite image of all the images by taking the median (`ds_composite = ds_merged.median(dim="time")`).
      - Hint: Set the `attrs` of your data array, including the CRS, to maintain spatial consistency.

 6. **Summary Statistics**
    Return the **mean, minimum, maximum, and standard deviation** of each band for the final composite image.

 7. **Visualization**
-   - Plot each of the R, G, and B bands in greyscale using `matplotlib`.
+   - Plot each of the red, green, and blue bands in greyscale using `matplotlib`.
    - Combine the bands to create and plot a composite RGB image in color.

 ## Deliverables